History of science and technology in Japan: Instruments

 At around the same time, Korg also introduced transistor circuitry for their Donca-Matic DC-11 electronic drum machine, some time between 1963 and 1966.
 The Korg Mini Pops MP-2, MP-5 and MP-7 were released in 1967.
 Korg's Stageman and Mini Pops series of drum machines, introduced in 1967, were notable for "natural metallic percussion" sounds and incorporating controls for drum "breaks and fill-ins."
 The smaller MP-5 had 10 preset rhythms, while the larger MP-7 had 20 preset rhythms.
 Both had controls for tone, tempo, and volume, while the MP-7 also had dedicated faders for adding ouijada, guiro and tambourine.
 The controls allowed the user to press more than one preset to combine rhythms.
 One notable use of a Mini Pops drum machine was by French musician Jean-Michel Jarre, in the final part of his breakthrough album, Oxygene (1976).
 This rhythm was achieved by overlaying two of the presets.
-He also used it for his 1978 album Équinoxe.
+He also used it for his 1978 album Equinoxe.
 The Donca-Matic is also referenced in Gorillaz' "Doncamatic" (2010).

 As the result of their robustness and compact size, rhythm machines were gradually installed on electronic organs as accompaniment of organists, and finally spread widely.
 Ace Tone drum machines found their way into popular music starting in the late 1960s, followed by Korg and Roland drum machines in the early 1970s.
 The first major pop song to use a drum machine was "Saved by the Bell" by Robin Gibb, which reached No. 2 in Britain in 1969.
 It used a "slow rock" rhythm preset on Ace Tone's FR-1 Rhythm Ace.
 The German krautrock band Can also used a drum machine on their song "Peking O" (1971), which combined acoustic drumming with Ace Tone's Rhythm Ace drum machine.
 The first album on which a drum machine produced all the percussion was Kingdom Come's Journey, recorded in November 1972 using Ace Tone's Bentley Rhythm Ace.
 Timmy Thomas' 1972 R&B single "Why Can't We Live Together"/"Funky Me" featured a distinctive use of a Roland drum machine and keyboard arrangement on both tracks.
 George McCrae's 1974 disco hit "Rock Your Baby" used a drum machine, an early Roland rhythm machine.